MeTOO98/Consumption-Of-electricity-in-USA/README.md

 ## **Data Architecture: ETL Pipeline**

-The project follows a modern Extract, Load, and Transform (ELT) architecture, **using Snowflake (SQL) for high-performance transformations, combined with Python for initial data pre-processing.**
+The project follows a modern Extract, Load, and Transform (ETL) architecture, **using Snowflake (SQL) for high-performance transformations, combined with Python for initial data pre-processing.**

 1. **Extract & Load (Jupyter/Python):** Raw data is pulled from external API and local files, then loaded directly into the Staging Layer.
 2. **Staging Layer (SQL):** Raw data tables are created for initial storage, mirroring the source structure.